ESMCI/visualCaseGen/paper/paper.md

 component-specific adjustments, and extensive trial-and-error testing.
 As a result, configuring the model took weeks before achieving a working setup.

-[Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
+![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
 Taken from [@wu2021coupled]. \label{fig:wuEtAl}](wuEtAl.png)

 As described in this paper, visualCaseGen can significantly accelerate similar